LaurieMarceau/Learning-Python/README.md

-# Python-For-Fun
+# Python for fun
-The scripts I wrote to try stuff
+Scripts wrote to try something new or showcase a problem I had to solve.

 ## Here is the current list of what I did:
 - RetrieveWordsURL.py: A script that retrieves words from a URL and print them.